Empirical Analysis of Pull Requests for Google Summer of Code: Discussion and Implications for Software Engineering Education

 The findings of this study offer several key insights for software engineering education.
-When educators focus on real-world practices with respect to code organization, testing, error handling, performance optimization, and collaboration; they can prepare students better for the challenges they will face in the software industry.
-The integration of code reviews, refactoring exercises, and open-source contributions into the curriculum will likely foster a culture of continuous improvement and collaboration; thereby, equipping future software engineers with the tools they need for success.
-These educational adjustments will help students internalize best practices in software development, make them better collaborators, more thoughtful developers, and ultimately more successful engineers in both open-source and proprietary software environments.
+When educators focus on real-world practices such as code organization, testing, error handling, performance optimization, and collaboration; they can better prepare students for the challenges of the software industry.
+The integration of code reviews, refactoring exercises, and open-source contributions into the curriculum will likely foster a culture of continuous improvement and collaboration.
+This approach equips future software engineers with the skills and mindset they need for success.
+These educational adjustments will help students internalize best practices in software development, become better collaborators, and emerge as thoughtful, effective developers in both open-source and proprietary software environments.